Miloš Jovanović

 Miloš Jovanović (Милош Јовановић, [mîloʃ joʋǎːnoʋitɕ]; born 19 August 1976) is a Serbian politician, lawyer, and a political scientist.
-He is the president of the New Democratic Party of Serbia, and a docent at the Faculty of Law, University of Belgrade.
-He was a presidential candidate in the 2022 election.
+He has been the president of the New Democratic Party of Serbia, formerly known as the Democratic Party of Serbia, since 2017, previously serving that role in acting capacity from late 2016 until his election as president in 2017.
+He is a docent at the Faculty of Law, University of Belgrade.
+Jovanović was a presidential candidate in the 2022 election, in which he placed third with 6% of popular vote.

 Early life and education

 He was born on 19 August 1976 in Belgrade.
 He received his high school education at the Fifth Belgrade Gymnasium.
 He graduated from the University of Paris 1 Pantheon-Sorbonne in 1999 at the Sorbonne Law School, and in 2000 from the Department of Political Science at the Sorbonne.

 At the same university, he completed his master's degree in international relations in 2001 with a paper on the topic: La reconnaissance internationale des indépendances slovène et croate ("International Recognition of Slovenian and Croatian Independence").
 His mentor was the professor Charles Zorgbibe.

 He defended his doctoral dissertation in December 2010 on the topic: Légitimité et légitimation du recours à la force dans l’après-guerre froide. Étude de cas: l’intervention militaire de l’OTAN contre la République fédérale de Yougoslavie (1999), ("Legitimacy and legitimation of the use of force in the post-Cold War period.
 Case study: NATO military intervention against the Federal Republic of Yugoslavia in 1999").
-Again, his mentor was the professor Charles Zorgbibe.

 During his studies, he learned English and French.
+He has both Serbian and French citizenships.

 Work

 From 2001 to 2005, he was in charge of conducting exercises in Constitutional Law and Political Institutions, as well as Comparative Political Systems at the Faculty of Law of the University of Paris and the Pantheon-Sorbonne.

 From 2006 to 2011, he worked at the Institute for International Politics and Economics in Belgrade as a research associate.
 In October 2011, he was elected assistant professor, in February 2014, assistant professor, and in March 2019, associate professor of Introduction to European Integration Law and International Relations at the Faculty of Law, University of Belgrade, where he continues to teach.

-He was a member of the Management Board of the Slobodan Jovanović Fund.
+He was a member of the management board of the Slobodan Jovanović Fund.
 Some of the members of the board are: Matija Bećković (president), Kosta Čavoški, Slobodan Rakitić, Vladeta Janković, Vojislav Koštunica and Slobodan Samardžić.